-Health benefits insurance had twice the consumer awareness of short-term health insurance and three times the awareness of Healthcare Sharing Ministries
+Limited Medical had twice the consumer awareness of short-term medical insurance and three times the awareness of Healthcare Sharing Ministries

 Most Americans receive their health insurance either from an employer or from a government program such as Medicare or Medicaid.
 With regard to the remaining privately-purchased health insurance options, below is a brief overview.